Salafi jihadist insurgency in the Gaza Strip: 2008

 In February, Jaysh al-Islam attacked a YMCA building in Gaza and temporarily abducted its security guards.

 In April, Masada al-Mujahideen announced its formation.
 The group would go on to claim various arson attacks– of dubious validity– in Israel and even the United States.'

 On 25 July, three bombings in Gaza occurred– one at an empty café, one at the home of a Hamas cleric and legislator, and one at a gathering of Al-Qassam Brigades commanders, which caused casualties.
 According to Hamas, the attack targeting the Al-Qassam Brigades gathering was orchestrated by Fatah, but the other two were orchestrated by Jaysh al-Islam.
 Hamas police then entered the Sabra neighborhood of Gaza City– controlled by the Dogmush clan– and engaged in an hours-long clash with Jaysh al-Islam militants and Dogmush clan gunmen.

-In September, Hamas forces reentered Sabra and forcibly ended the Dogmush control over the neighborhood.
+On 1 September, Jaysh al-Ummah organized its first "public training session" in southern Gaza, using the opportunity to criticize the Hamas government.
+Two days later, Hamas arrested the group's leader Abu Hafs al-Maqdisi, prompting the group to threaten violent responses unless their commander was released.
+Sometime in September, Hamas forces reentered Sabra and forcibly ended the Dogmush control over the neighborhood.

 In October, Jaysh al-Islam militants clashed with Popular Resistance Committees militants led by another Dogmush clan member, Zakaria Dogmush.

 Sometime in late 2008, Jund Ansar Allah was founded.